Not Your Average Job

-- During Academic Services Center Office Hours, in addition to consultation with residents, answer Helpdesk emails, maintain the Residential Computing bulletin board, and other tasks as assigned.
+- During Academic Center Office Hours, in addition to consultation with residents, answer Helpdesk emails, maintain the Residential Computing bulletin board, and carry out other tasks as assigned.

 - Keep aware of computing technology and resources.

-- Inform students about Residential Computing and University computing resources and policies.
+- Inform students about Residential Computing and University technology resources and policies.